earth-mover/icechunk/docs/docs/faq.md

 For example, if Zarr asks for a key call `myarray/c/0/0`, the store may just look up a key of the same name in an underlying cloud object storage bucket.

-Icechunk is a storage engine designed specifically for Zarr which creates a layer of indirection between the Zarr keys and the actual files in storage.
+Icechunk is a storage engine which creates a layer of indirection between the Zarr keys and the actual files in storage.
 A Zarr library doesn't have to know explicitly how Icechunk works or how it's storing data on disk.
 It just gets / sets keys as it would with any store.